Three Main Features of the The Affordable Care Act

 3. Health Insurance Exchanges

 Starting Oct.
-1, 2013, individuals can purchase health insurance coverage through new state Health Insurance Exchanges.
-These “marketplaces” will either be operated by the state, by the federal government, or by a state-federal partnership.
+1, 2013, individuals can purchase health insurance coverage through new State Health Insurance Exchanges (i.e., New York State of Health, CoveredCA, etc).
+These “marketplaces,” where health insurance companies offer their ACA-compliant plans, will either be operated by the state, by the federal government, or by a state-federal partnership.

 There will be two types of Exchanges available in every state: